justicephysics/humanos2.0/45-trillion-reversal.md

 Newton’s Third Law is absolute: *For every action, there is an equal and opposite reaction.* Time does not appear in the law.
 The reaction does not expire.
 The British compression stored the potential; the British Empire vaporized; the potential is releasing.

 The IPL is not an isolated phenomenon.
-It is a single, visible manifestation of the much larger reversal — the shift from the Labour Colony to the Space State, from extraction to creation, from \(L \to 0\) to \(L = 1\).
+It is a single, visible manifestation of the much larger reversal — the shift from the Labour Colony to the Space State, from extraction to creation, from $\(L \to 0\) to \(L = 1\)$.

 ---